scimma/slackbot/README.md

 # GW-Bot

-Slack alert bot for `LIGO 04` gravitational wave alerts via Scimma's Hop Skotch.
+Slack alert bot for `LIGO 04` gravitational wave alerts via Scimma's Hopskotch.

 If you intend on using this bot within the Gravity collective workspace and are looking for feature requests, please open  a new issue.